jadeharris737/tasFacultyBudget/README.md

 Not currently maintained or updated since 2021.

 # comments
-Naming conventions do not follow lower and upper camelcase structure followed now. <br />In retrospect meaningful identifiers would have been used.
+Naming conventions do not follow lower and upper camelcase structure followed now. <br />In retrospect, more meaningful identifiers would have been used.

 # startup
 Upload files into Visual Studio 2019.
 The .vs file should generate appropriately.<br />